zmahfuz0613/js-functions-and-scope/readme.md

 ### You do: Write some functions (15 min / 0:40)

 Open your code editor and spend 15 minutes writing some code and getting a feel for functions.
-Try and work through all of these, but at the very least do 1 from each category.
+Try and work through all of these, but at the very least do 2 from each category.

+Start with the basics for these.

+Write one function per bullet point.
+Write a function that:
+* Console logs "hello"
+* Console logs "world"
+* Takes a parameter called "name" and console logs it
+* Takes a parameter called "name" and console logs "hello" + name
+* Takes a parameter called "number" and multiplies it by itself, then console logs the result

 These functions should all return something.
 Each should:
-* Take a string as an input and reverse it and return it
 * Take a number as a parameter and return itself squared.
 * Have 3 optional parameters, all numbers.
 Add all the numbers together.
 If the function is called without passing any numbers in, simply return 10.
 * Take a number and add some amount of zeroes to the end, returning it (make sure you return a number, not a string)
-* return a function (yes you can write functions inside functions!)
+* return a function that console logs 'hello world' (yes you can write functions inside functions!)

 Also, write some functions with side effects.
 * Declare a variable, assigning a string to it.
 Then write a function that modifies that string without returning anything.
-* Declare a variable, assigning an array to it.
+* Declare a variable, assigning an array that contains 5 numbers to it.
 Then write a function that removes the first item from the array.

 Lastly:
 * Write two functions that do the same thing, but one returns the value and the other modifies a variable with side effects.